Submitted by John Poeltler on

 Module 9: Urinalysis and Body Fluids

-This module reviews renal system anatomy and physiology, procedures for collecting and processing urine specimens, physical, chemical, microscopic, and confirmatory procedures for analyzing urine, and special testing methods associated with urinalysis and body fluids.
+This module reviews the anatomy and physiology of the renal system, describes the procedures for collecting and processing urine specimens, identifies the physical, chemical, microscopic, and confirmatory procedures for analyzing urine, and details special testing methods associated with urinalysis and body fluids.

 Additional Information